uncoast-unconf/uu-2019-day-zero/00-preparation/03-usethis/README.md

 library("usethis")
 ```

+### Git situation-report

-### How can I find out about my git and GitHub setup?
+How can I find out about my git and GitHub setup?

-Well, there’s a function
+Well, there’s a function for that:

 ```r
 git_sitrep()